wadoodachaudhary/WOD_Mobile/tarteel-ml-master/README.md

-# Tarteel Machine Learning
+# Recitation

-This repo is designed to house code related to Tarteel machine learning related tasks. :microscope:
+This repo is designed to house code related to recitation matching related tasks.

 Specifically, things like: